bhavyamanocha849/Sorting-Visualizer/readme.md

 ![](assets/quick_sort_demo.gif)

-Note: An extra delay is provided so that there could be a feeling of visualization taking place
+Note: An extra delay is provided so that sense of visualization sorting could be seen